Market Behavior Systems

 • sharp vs public betting

-Sharp Money in Sports Betting: How It Actually Works
+Sharp Money in Sports Betting: How Market Signals Actually Work

 Understanding the difference between sharp money and public betting is crucial for sports bettors.
 Sharp money refers to informed wagers that influence market odds, while public betting consists of casual bets driven by recent performance or narratives.
 Successful betting strategies involve recognizing market reactions to these bets, particularly in situations of reverse line movement.